alexanderbatch/directory_tree/README.md

 python directory_tree.py "C:\path\to\directory" -o "C:\path\to\output.txt" -l -s
 ```
 Replace `"C:\path\to\directory"` with the path to the directory you want to visualize
 and `"C:\path\to\output.txt"` with the path where you want the output file to be saved.
+The `-i` option allows you to specify directories or files to ignore,
-The `-l` option enables following symbolic links (shortcuts),
+and `-l` option enables following symbolic links (shortcuts),
 and `-s` enables safe mode to restrict following symbolic links to prevent loops.

 ## TODO List

-- **Ignore Files or Paths**: Implement functionality to exclude specific files or
-  directories from the generated directory tree.
 - **Improve Format Output**: Enhance the visual formatting of the output to increase
   readability and include more detailed information about each file and directory.
 - **Additional Information**: Add options to include additional information such as